-$RQ_2$ answer (Relation between TD and number of microservices)
+RQ_2 answer (Relation between TD and number of microservices)

 TD and number of microservices are strongly correlated, albeit in seldom cases such relation does not persist.
 The impact of adding (or removing) a microservice on TD is similar, regardless of the number of microservices already present in a software-intensive system.
+TD tools based on source code analysis can support TD management processes.
+However, their results should be complemented with qualitative knowledge before making decisions on future development activities.